 1401 Wilson Blvd, Rosslyn, VA

-In 2005, the country learned that this nondescript parking garage, and parking space D32 specifically, changed the course of national politics: this is where Washington Post investigative reporter Bob Woodward met with the informant that the country would come to know as “Deep Throat”.
-Six late-night meetings occurred in this space between 1972 and 1973, providing information that ultimately uncovered the Nixon administration’s coverup of a Democratic Party headquarters in the scandal known as Watergate.
+In 2005, the country learned that this nondescript parking garage (parking space D32 specifically) changed the course of national politics.
+Oddly enough, this is where Washington Post investigative reporter Bob Woodward met with the informant that the country came to know as “Deep Throat”.
+Six late-night meetings occurred in this space between 1972 and 1973.
+They provided information that ultimately revealed the Nixon administration’s coverup of a Democratic Party headquarters in the scandal known as Watergate.
 Woodward’s investigation led to the only presidential resignation in history, making this little concrete plot quite a national monument.
 Scandal, secrets, betrayal — could this be the perfect start to date night for geeks?

 Note: Make sure you use entrance D, which is about 250 feet north of the historical marker on Nash St. Turn left at the bottom of the ramp inside the garage and go straight, all the way to the end.
 Space D32 will be on the left, with a small marker.